Frontend

 Navigation structure

-Section titled “Navigation structure”The dashboard’s customer-facing navigation is structured around the user’s path through a scan, not the underlying engineering decomposition:
+Section titled “Navigation structure”The customer dashboard’s navigation is structured around the four read-only inspection tabs of the v0 surface per Customer Dashboard:

 Routing